CrossyChainsaw/Portfolio/README.md

 [Database Research](https://github.com/CrossyChainsaw/Portfolio/tree/master/Database%20Research)

-## How do I protect the URLs my microservices use to communicate?
+## How do I protect the URLs my microservices use to communicate against DDoS attacks?
 First I asked myself 3 questions.
 What do i wanna research, why do i wanna research it, and how do i wanna research it.

 **What**: I want to research how I can protect my URLs against DDoS attacks.